-11 The Vice Chancellor is entitled to 25 days annual leave but not entitled to leave loading.
+11 The Vice Chancellor is entitled to 5wks annual leave but not entitled to leave loading.
 This variation will be controlled based on Martin’s Infotype 0016 Contract Type record.

-Annual Leave Loading balances will be held in a separate quota bucket to support payroll leave provision calculations.

 Leave Loading balances will not be included in the Leave Balance outbound integration to Workday.